Albert0i/RedisVectorSearch/README.md

 - The results of the KNN query will always be accurate in this mode, even if the underlying vector index algorithm is an approximate one.

+> The execution mode may switch from batch mode to ad-hoc brute-force mode during the run, based on updated estimations of relevant factors from one batch to another.

 ##### **Runtime query parameters**

 > By default, Redis selects the best filter mode to optimize query execution.
 You can override the auto-selected policy using these optional parameters: